-We are pleased to announce that early registration has opened for the 35th Annual Salmonid Restoration Conference taking place in Davis, CA from March 29 - April 1, 2017.
+The 35th Annual Salmonid Restoration Conference is taking place in Davis, CA from March 29 - April 1, 2017.

 For over thirty years, we have produced the annual Salmonid Restoration Conference in different regions of California.
 The four-day conference highlights regional and topical issues that affect salmonids and their diverse habitats through field tours, technical workshops, panel discussions, and a plenary session on the state of salmonid recovery in California.